w3c/wai-curricula/content/content-author/multimedia.md

   * narrative
     * included in the main audio track of an alternative version of the video
     * provided in a separate audio track or text file &mdash; (if supported by the media player
-* ensure description of visual information is available when required
+* identify video content that requires description of visual information

 #### Teaching Ideas for Topic